mohitms007/Industrial-price-prediction/README.md

 # Industrial-price-prediction
-A machine learning project based on calculating prices of bulldozers using variety of features.
+A machine learning project based on calculating prices of bulldozers using variety of algorithms.